royalnationscup/royalnationscup.github.io/README.md

    // Title will showw in a box above the leaderboard "title": "Global Rank",
    "subtitle": "Most prestigious royal tournament",
+   // if this can be accessed from the index page (opening url directly is still possible though) "enabled": true,
    // Leaderboard can consist of more sub-leaderboards or groups "groups": [
       {